fossas/fossa-cli/docs/integrations/golang.md

 ## Configuration

+### Automatic

-Automatic: Run `fossa init` which detects all executable go packages in the directory and creates a configuration file.
+Run `fossa init` which detects all executable go packages in the directory and creates a configuration file.
 If you are trying to analyze a go library that does not contain any executables run `fossa init --include-all`.
 Refer to [Discovery](#Discovery) for more information on the auto-configuration logic.

+### Manual

-Manual: Add a module with `type: go`, `target` set to the name of the executable package, and `path` set to the location of the executable package.
+Add a module with `type: go`, `target` set to the name of the executable package, and `path` set to the location of the executable package.

 See [Options](#Options) for an in depth look at all of the available options for a Go module.